 Tom Breedlove, Director of Care.com HomePay, the country’s leading household employment specialist, will share industry updates and information that advisors need to know to advise their clients.

 Tom Breedlove is Senior Director of Business Development at Breedlove & Associates – now known as Care.com HomePay – the nation's leading household employment payroll and tax specialists.
 Co-author of The Household Employer’s Financial, Legal & HR Guide, Tom has led the firm’s education and outreach efforts on this complex topic.
 His work has helped HomePay become the featured expert on dozens of TV and radio shows and countless business, consumer, and trade publications.
 Tom hosts CPE-accredited webinars for thousands of industry professionals each year.
-These webinars help professionals who are new to household employment and those looking to stay current on recent developments in the industry.
+These webinars help professionals who are new to household employment and those looking to stay current on recent industry developments.